-The philosophy of the USF Foundation is to consider all combinations of asset classes, in order to obtain the highest level of return given an acceptable level of risk.
+The USF Foundation considers all combinations of asset classes in order to obtain the highest level of return given an acceptable level of risk.
 The Investment Committee reviews capital market projections to assist in determining the asset allocation.
 Investment managers are selected by the Investment Committee to manage funds in each of the asset classes in the portfolio.
 Benchmarks are established and performance is measured for each manager on a quarterly basis by an independent advisor retained by the Foundation.
-The advisor is recommended by the Investment Committee and approved by the Board.
+The advisor is recommended by the Investment Committee and approved by the board.